Bylaws of the Kansas African Studies Center

 III.
 The Executive Committee

-As the representatives of the Council, the Executive Committee meets monthly and functions as the major policy-formulating body for the KASC's activities.
+As the representatives of the Council, the Executive Committee meets at least once each semester and functions as the major policy-formulating body for the KASC's activities.

 The Executive Committee includes the following: